altilearning/example-repo/ReadMe.md

 #Example Repository
-This is a sampke repository, Hello World
+This is a sample repository, Hello World
+This a second change